emmasarge/emptypantry/README.md

 ### Features
 ---
 * Navigation bar
-* Responsive links opening in new tabs.
 * Brand Logo
 * Footer
 * Responsive elements for Desktop, tablet and mobile.
-* An intuitive sign-up form.
+* An easy contact/email form.
 * Call to action buttons
-* Downloadable pdf with class schedule
+* Javascript loops
+* Javascript if/else statements
+* Javascript prompts
+* EmailJs API
+* MealDB API
 * Images

 ### Future Features

-I would like to add a booking element for site visitors to book and pay for a class adhoc.
-I would also like to add some video elements and a blog with upcoming offers and workout tips, this page would be exclusive to members who are signed in with their username to the site.
-I would also like to improve the SEO and maintain a simple and efficient design and content.
+* I would like to find a better recipe Database so that i can include the ingredients and their measurements for the recipe search.
+I used mealDB because it is free and doesn't require a credit card to use.
+* I would like to make the site have an ability to 'login' so that users can subscribe to a premium version of the app with more perks.
+* I also want to be able to make the ingredient search bar so that the user can enter multiple ingredients.

 ### Testing